Riley left school wanting to achieve one thing.

 Riley’s dreams were dashed.

-He lost his driver’s licence and his future career in the Army.
+Epilepsy took away his driver’s licence and his career in the Army.

-Epilepsy often requires life-changing decisions and most people diagnosed will need a lot of support to help them through the early months of trying different medications to repress their seizures.
+An epilepsy diagnosis often requires life-changing decisions and most people diagnosed will need a lot of support to help them through the early months of anxiety and trying various medications to repress their seizures.

 30% of people will never be able to stop their seizures and these Tasmanians need significant ongoing support and financial welfare.